kitproj/kit/README.md

 Kit will exit if:

 - Any job fails.
-- If the workflow only has jobs and they all complete successfully.
+- If you requested a specify job, and that completes successfully (e.g. test suite).
 - You press `Ctrl+C`.

 ### Dependencies